tusharkalal20/Personal-Finance-Analysis/README.md

 ![image](https://github.com/tusharkalal20/Personal-Finance-Project/assets/67863411/12b1fd6b-c157-47ee-85bb-9a516ee595a7)

-**Challenge:** Due to the confidential nature of financial statements, they are commonly encrypted with a password to prevent unauthorized access.
+**Challenge:** Due to the confidential nature of financial statements, they are encrypted with a password to prevent unauthorized access.
 This encryption, however, posed a challenge in establishing an Excel connection to the PDF files and loading the data into a spreadsheet.
-To address this issue, I utilized a PDF tool to decrypt the file, enabling the extraction and transfer of data into the spreadsheet.
+To address this issue, all files had to be decrypted before creating of a data connection.

 ## Data Cleaning
-Once the data is loaded, a pop-up occues containing a preview of different tables present in the connected pdf file.
-Please note that not all tables are required for our analysis as some contain personal information stored with the bank, we can simply ignore them and choose to not load it into our spreadsheet.
+Once the data is loaded, a preview of all the tables present is shown.
+We can choose to directly load it as is or transform our data in Power Query editor and then load it.
+For our analysis, not all tables are required as some contain customer information stored with the bank which is not required and can be ignored.

 Below is a preview of the same: